milaabl/milaabl/README.md

 <img width="70%" src="https://raw.githubusercontent.com/milaabl/readme-mosaic/main/data/output.gif" alt="Output GIF"/>
 </details>

 ⭐ Star this and the [readme-mosaic](https://github.com/milaabl/readme-mosaic) repos for your avatar to be included in the next picture redrawing.
-The more users star the repo, the more realist the picture will look because the colors will get more diverse.
+The more users star the repo, the more realistic the picture will look like because the colors will get more diverse.

 📊 See [statistics](https://github.com/milaabl/readme-mosaic/blob/main/STATISTICS.md) of how many time each stargazer's avatar was used to produce the result image